Leka, Prince of Albania: Education and activities

-Leka's was educated in South Africa at St Peter's College, Johannesburg, and in the United Kingdom at the Royal Military Academy Sandhurst, where he was named Best Foreign Student of the Academy, being congratulated by the Albanian Minister of Defence.
-He was also educated at the Skanderbeg Military Academy in Albania, at the Università per Stranieri in Perugia, where he studied the Italian language, and in Kosovo, where he studied international relations.
+Leka was educated in South Africa at St Peter's College, Johannesburg, and in the United Kingdom at the Royal Military Academy Sandhurst, where he was named Best Foreign Student of the academy, being congratulated by the Albanian Minister of Defence.
+He was also attended the Skanderbeg Military Academy in Albania for 3 months, at the Università per Stranieri in Perugia, where he studied the Italian language, and in Kosovo, where he studied international relations.

-Leka resides in Tirana.
-He speaks Albanian, English, some Zulu, and Italian.
-He owns boxer dogs, and his interests include martial arts, volleyball, and swimming.
-He is fond of wildlife and has taken part in mountain climbing, abseiling, and target shooting.

 On 5 April 2004, Leka accepted the Mother Teresa Medal on behalf of his late grandmother, Queen Géraldine, for her humanitarian efforts.

-Leka is known to have worked with youth organizations, like MJAFT!, and supported a wide range of humanitarian efforts in Albania, but he maintains that he only supports self-help projects to stimulate Albanian and Kosovar economic growth, Gazeta Sot.

-Leka is known as a supporter of Kosovar independence from Serbia and has close ties to the Kosovar leadership in Pristina.

-Leka founded the youth leadership of the Movement for National Development, which was a movement created by his father in 2005 to change the political face of Albania.

 On 24 June 2010, Prince Leka unveiled a blue plaque at Parmoor House in Buckinghamshire, United Kingdom, which was the home of King Zog during his wartime exile.

 Public service

 On 21 August 2007, Foreign Minister Lulzim Basha announced that Leka had been appointed to his office.
 The prince intended to pursue a career in diplomacy.
-After three years he had been transferred to the office of the Minister of Interior.
+After three years he was transferred to the office of the Minister of Interior.
 After the election of Bujar Nishani as president in 2012, Leka was appointed as political adviser to the President.